codio/knowledge/source/instructors/authoring/guides/settings/page.rst

 Enable this to close all panels open from the previous page.

+- **Close Terminal Session** when Close tabs enabled, allows you the option to retain terminal session from previous section.
+By default, terminal session will close.

 Content Type
 ------------
 You can specify whether the page content type is Markdown or HTML.
 If you choose HTML, you will need to set the page HTML header and footer in :ref:`global settings <global>`.